Aspergillus Mold, Aspergillosis, and Human Health

 - Avoid gardening and mowing the lawn if you are at high risk for developing aspergillosis.

 People with pre-existing medical conditions should follow their doctor's instructions carefully in order to avoid or reduce their exposure to Aspergillus spores.
-Doing so may enable a person to avoid a potentially nasty illness.
+Doing so may enable a person to avoid a potentially nasty and sometimes dangerous illness.

 © 2011 Linda Crampton